sarahgharbi/sarahgharbi.github.io/_pages/about.md

   - /about.html
 ---

-I hold a MSc in Economics from ENS Cachan where I specialized in microeconomics and public economics.
+I hold a MSc in Economics from ENS Paris-Saclay where I specialized in Microeconomics and Public Economics.
 Currently, I am interning at the University of California Santa Barbara as a research assistant with Pr.
-Youssef Benzarti, working on fiscal incidence.
+Youssef Benzarti, working on taxation.

-I plan to start a PhD program in public finance in Fall 2019.
+I plan to start a PhD program in Public Finance in Fall 2019.

 References available upon request.